freakmaxi/kertish-dfs/head-node/README.md

 - `X-Path` folder/file location in dfs

 ##### Optional Headers:
+- `X-CalculateUsage` (only folder) force to calculate the size of folders
 - `X-Download` works only with file request.
 It provides the data with `Content-Disposition` header.
 Values: `1` or `true`.
 Default: `false`
 - `Range` to grab the part of the file.